pdf-association/arlington-pdf-model/README.md

 Link			- name of another csv file for validating "this" container

 # Tool / Validator
-This repository contains a commandline tool based on the PDFix library that allows two different tasks:
+This repository contains a commandline tool based on the PDFix library that allows two different tasks

+## validates CSV files
+Checks the uniformity of all csv files
+	- number of columns
-- validates CSV files.
-Check the uniformity (number of columns), if all types are one of basic types etc..
+	- if all types are one of basic types
+	- if all links to other csv files do exist
+	- if all csv files are reachable from Catalog.csv

-- validates PDF file.
+## validates PDF file
 Starting from Catalog, the tool validates
 	- if required keys are present
 	- if values are of proper type
 	- if objects are indirect if required